section-engineering-education/engineering-education/content/articles/building-and-deploying-a-language-detection-system-using-flask/index.md

 ![homepage](/engineering-education/building-and-deploying-a-language-detection-system-using-flask/index.jpg)

- Enter a word in any of the languages above and click on the **Predict** button to see your results as below:
+ Enter a word in any of the languages above and click on the **Predict** button to see your results.

+ An example below is the results of a phrase *"Hur mår du"*.

  ![results](/engineering-education/building-and-deploying-a-language-detection-system-using-flask/results.jpg)

 ### Conclusion